Ludeme/LudiiAICompetition/README.md

 ## Competition Games
 The competition will use a set of games.
 These will all be implemented in Ludii’s .lud format, and run using Ludii.

-For the CG 2022 edition of the Ludii AI competitions, all games will be guaranteed to be:
+For the 2022 edition of the Ludii AI competitions, all games will be guaranteed to be:
 - Adversarial
 - Turn-based
 - Sequential